 Transcranial Direct Current Stimulation

-We are pleased to introduce the procedure of Transcranial Direct Current Stimulation (tDCS), now being performed at the Bluewater Medical practices.
+We are pleased to offer the procedure of Transcranial Direct Current Stimulation (tDCS), now being performed at the Bluewater Medical practice for the past 7 years.
 It is a safe, non-invasive procedure which provides relief for many treatment-resistant conditions.

 tDCS utilizes weak, direct electric current to modulate the activity and excitability of neurons which enhance brain plasticity, and the ability of the brain to reorganize and transform itself.